nvsmith/sticker-smash/README.md

 ## Usage

+In the terminal, run `npx expo start -c` to start expo and clear the cache.
+Type `w` when prompted to see your project render in a web browser.

+### Troubleshooting

 At the time of this update, if you follow the tutorial, your browser will throw an error at **Step 7: Handle Platform Differences**.
 To fix this:

 1. Delete your **node_modules** directory.